The 10 Wren Species in the United States! (ID Guide)

 Wrens are incredible birds and they inhabit many different habitats.
 Even though they are small, wrens are incredibly bold and don’t back down to other species that are much larger than them.

 If you encounter one, you can expect to hear loud and complex songs.
 Once you know what to listen for, it’s easy to identify these birds before ever seeing them!
-And don’t worry, I have included a sample of each of the calls and sounds for each species below.
+And don’t worry, I have included a sample of the calls and sounds for each species below.

 Below are the 10 types of wrens that live in the United States!